Richard Jury

 Richard Jury is a fictional character in a series of mystery novels written by Martha Grimes.

 Initially a chief inspector, later a superintendent, Jury is invariably assisted in his cases by Melrose Plant, a British aristocrat who has given up his titles, and by his hypochondriacal but dependable sergeant, Alfred Wiggins.
 Many of the novels include Divisional Commander Brian Macalvie of the Devon and Cornwall Constabulary.
 In addition, there is a recurring ensemble of background characters.

 Description

 Jury is melancholic and moody.
 He was orphaned as a young child in the Second World War (his father, an RAF pilot, was lost in combat, his mother died in the German bombing of London); he lived briefly with his uncle's family but the uncle also died and Jury spent most of his childhood in an unpleasant group home.
 Although he is handsome, kind, and attractive to women, he is unlucky in love (spectacularly so — one of the novels involves the death of a woman with whom he has a sudden, passionate affair).
-His good looks - including an attractive smile and chestnut hair - and the ease with which he wins the hearts of women and children arouse envy in his wealthy and cultured friend, Plant, but neither man is successful in romantic relationships.
+His good looks and 6' 2" height - including an attractive smile, gray eyes and chestnut hair - and the ease with which he wins the hearts of women and children arouse envy in his wealthy and cultured friend, Plant, but neither man is successful in romantic relationships.